Chapter 1 : An Almost Fiancé & an Old Letter

 Back to square one.
 Cassie Andrews: forever alone.

-I was nothing but a pretty face.
+Nothing but a pretty face.

 I tried to come up with reasonable excuses for the hair explosion for a while.
 Such as, maybe her hairspray ignited.
 But eventually, I had to face the fact this wasn't the first time something that weird had happened.
 It was a particularly sad afternoon when I wandered over to my desk, fingering the old letter I yearned to forget.
+But I couldn’t.

-Strange things had always happened to me-- after screwing up my hair for prom freshmen year, I had discovered it was curled perfectly, I was nearly in a car crash but the car somehow jumped over me and my broken bike, and numerous incidents where people I didn't like had suddenly gotten bitten by a (a) snake (b) spider or (c) goat.
+Strange things had always happened to me-- after completely screwing up my hair for prom freshmen year, I had discovered it was curled perfectly when running outside, I was once nearly in a car crash but the car somehow jumped over me and my broken bike-- numerous incidents where people I didn't like had suddenly gotten bitten by a (a) snake (b) spider or (c) goat.
 The latter had only happened once.
 "I don't understand how a goat got in here," was all Angela said for weeks afterword.
 And now Katelyn's hair.

 I know you won't believe me, but it's true, Cass.
 Magic is real!
 Remember that time you said you could make things move?
 I believe you now.
 I can, too!